 We also conduct regular security audits to analyze how we can improve our security services.
 We apply periodical patches to our VPS hosting solutions and fine-tune the stability and security of your web hosting plan, whether you have 2 GB of ram, 4 GB, 8 GB, or any other storage option.

 Additionally, each member of our technical management team is a VPS solution hosting expert with a minimum of 5 years of experience.
-We even have dedicated Windows and Linux virtual private server hotlines, granting you access to experts who truly understand your virtual server issues.
+We even have dedicated Linux and Windows server hotlines, granting you access to experts who truly understand your virtual server issues.

 To ensure you are never the victim of a DDOS attack, our VPS and shared hosting services come with worldwide DDOS protection.
 Our VPS shared hosting technology identifies potential attacks and responds to them before they can turn into powerful threats.
 Our VPS hosting security tools can neutralize the threats on a virtual server.